 On the Road

-Once you are behind the wheel, you need to focus on driving to stay safe during winter driving conditions.
-Specific actions you can take that impact your safety while on the road include:
+Once you are behind the wheel, you need to focus on staying safe and focused.
+Here are specific steps you can take to stay safe on the winter road:

-- Allow extra time and distance to apply brakes before a stop sign or traffic signal so you do not slide into an intersection and get in an accident.
+- Allow extra time and distance to apply brakes before a stop sign or traffic signal to avoid sliding into an intersection.

-- Don’t follow other vehicles too closely to avoid rear-end collisions on icy roads when the driver in front of you makes a sudden stop or quick turn.
+- Give yourself space and don’t follow other vehicles too closely.
+This can avoid rear-end collisions if the driver in front of you makes a sudden stop or quick turn.

-- Always check your tire pressure and tread to make sure you optimize your tire performance on winter roads.
+- Always check your tire pressure and tread to make sure your tires are in shape to handle winter road conditions.

 The Ken Nunn Law Office Is Here to Help

 Even when you prepare, take special precautions, and drive safely in winter weather, you still cannot always escape others on the road who make poor choices behind the wheel.
-If you’ve suffered injuries in a winter weather car accident caused by a reckless driver, The Ken Nunn Law Office is here to help.
-For more information about what your case is worth, contact us today for a free case review.
+If you’ve suffered injuries in a winter weather car accident caused by a reckless driver, our team at The Ken Nunn Law Office is here to help.
+Contact us today for a free case review to find out what your case is worth!